 - Title recording fee

-Although we mentioned that there are no down payment or private mortgage insurance requirements for the VA mortgage, there is a fee attached to all VA home loans.
+Although we mentioned no down payment or private mortgage insurance requirements for the VA mortgage, there is a fee attached to all VA home loans.
 This item is known as the funding fee.

-The premise of the funding fee is to provide money to the Veteran Administration to continue offering the guarantee for future VA home loans.
+The funding fee’s premise is to provide money to the Veteran Administration to continue offering the guarantee for future VA home loans.

-For qualifying veterans that are buying their first home, the fee is 2.15% of the home’s purchase price.
+For qualifying veterans buying their first home, the fee is 2.15% of the home’s purchase price.
 If the veteran uses their VA benefit again, the fee increases to 3.3%.

 There are two groups of people that are not required to pay the funding fee.